 Then it’s on to Crazy Horse Memorial, a sculpture-in-progress honoring the legendary Oglala Lakota leader, and Mount Rushmore National Memorial for a tour.
 Head to the restaurants in nearby Keystone for the evening.

 Nearby Hill City offers chuckwagon dinners and frontier-era steam engine rides on the 1880 Train.
 Then witness a staged gunfight or visit an old gold mine in the legendary towns of Deadwood and Lead.
 Motorcycle fan?
 Sturgis, home of the mother of all motorcycle rallies, is just 15 miles up the road.

 Cruise between 1,000-foot-high limestone canyon walls and gaze at waterfalls on a premier scenic byway through 19-mile-long Spearfish Canyon.
-Press on through Belle Forche to cross into Wyoming, then visit the striking, 867-foot-tall rock pillar at Devils Tower National Monument.
-The butte, sacred to the Lakota and other local tribes, is a rock climbing mecca.
+Stop in at Belle Fourche before visiting the 867-foot-tall rock pillar at Wyoming’s Devils Tower National Monument.
+Sacred to the Lakota and other local tribes, it also is a rock climbing mecca.
 Finish in Gillette.

-Spend a day—or hey, two or three—exploring the scenery, hiking, camping, and watching wildlife at Yellowstone National Park.
-View our favorite itineraries.
+Spend a day exploring the scenery, hiking, camping and watching wildlife at Yellowstone National Park.
+See our favorite itineraries.

-Leave the park via Cooke City and cruise the 68-mile Beartooth Highway, one of America’s most stunning drives, through Red Lodge and on to Billings.
+Leave Yellowstone via Cooke City, Mont., and cruise the 68-mile Beartooth Highway, one of America’s most stunning drives, through quaint Red Lodge and on to Billings.
 Take a side trip to historic Lewistown, home of the annual Montana Cowboy Poetry Gathering in August.
 Then head east to the badlands of Theodore Roosevelt National Park.
 Stay at one of the park’s three campgrounds or in Medora.

 Take the northern route home through North Dakota, Minnesota and Wisconsin.
 Minneapolis marks the halfway point.